tarwn/lessthandot-hugo/blogs/content/posts/2012-12-12-proactive-notifications.md

 You can of course also use sp_who2, BlkBy column and DBCC INPUTBUFFER to see what is going on

-If you like to use Dynamic Management Views, then take a look at Glenn Berry&#8217;s [SQL Server 2005 Diagnostic Information Queries (Dec 2012)][6] and [SQL Server 2008 Diagnostic Information Queries (Nov 2012)][7] posts, there is a .sql file in each post with all kind of queries to discover all kinds of stuff about your server.
+If you like to use Dynamic Management Views, then take a look at Glenn Berry's [SQL Server 2005 Diagnostic Information Queries (Dec 2012)][6] and [SQL Server 2008 Diagnostic Information Queries (Nov 2012)][7] posts, there is a .sql file in each post with all kind of queries to discover all kinds of stuff about your server.

 It could also be that your hardware is having issues, make sure the IOs look good and check the eventlog for any clues.

 ## The latest backup we have is 9 days old

-The following query will give you for all the databases the last time it was backed up or display NEVER if it wasn&#8217;t backed up
+The following query will give you for all the databases the last time it was backed up or display NEVER if it wasn't backed up

 sql
 SELECT s.Name AS DatabaseName,'Database backup was taken on  ' +